What Does It Feel Like to Have HD?

 When you put all these games, exercises and points together you can begin to see what it might feel like to have Huntington's disease.
 You can begin to realise that Huntington's disease can make tasks very challenging and we can begin to understand the levels of concentration needed to achieve things that were once done automatically, without even thinking.
 You can also start to understand how people with the disease might feel a little bit tired after a walk, or might not respond to a question straight away, or might want to focus on only one thing at a time.
 By understanding better what it feels like to have the disease, we can be more understanding of those that have it.

 We hope you have enjoyed this section.
-If you have any questions about anything you have read then you can ask our experts in HDYO’s Ask a question section.
+If you have any questions about anything you have read then you can ask our experts by emailing HDYO's Ask a question service.